astral-sh/ruff/docs/configuration.md

 ruff check path/to/file --line-length=90 --config "line-length=100"
 ```

+Specifying `--config "line-length=90"` will override the `line-length`
+setting from *all* configuration files detected by ruff,
+including configuration files discovered in subdirectories.
+In this respect, specifying `--config "line-length=90"` has
+the same effect as specifying `--line-length=90`,
+which will similarly override the `line-length` setting from
+all configuration files detected by ruff, regardless of where
+a specific configuration file is located.

+### Full command-line interface

-See `ruff help` for more on Ruff's top-level commands:
+See `ruff help` for the full list of Ruff's top-level commands:

 <!-- Begin auto-generated command help. -->